catlikeflyer-itc/Cpp-Basics/README.md

 | :: | Scope operator |
 | new / delete | Memory allocation / disallocation |
 | & / * |  Reference / dereference |
+-Arithmetic operators perform the basic math we know -Boolean operators check is true or false
+-Coumpound asignation performs the operation on the left variable regarding the right one -Logical operators are used to add multiple conditions -Bitwise operators perform operations based on memory

+##